-Drinking alcohol raises blood pressure; interferes with the management of diabetes; facilitates weight gain; and affects your heart – all of which increase your risk of stroke.
-(2) Aside from these facts, here are a few more compelling reasons to reduce the amount you drink:
+Reports in the press often give conflicting advice about whether drinking alcohol in moderation is good or bad for you.
+But one thing’s for certain: Heavy alcohol consumption is a risk factor for all types of strokes (1).
+Drinking alcohol raises blood pressure; interferes with the management of diabetes; causes weight gain; and affects your heart – all of which increase your risk of stroke (2).
+Aside from these facts, here are a few more compelling reasons to reduce the amount you drink:

 - Alcohol is a leading risk factor for death and disability

 People all over the world drink alcohol and that makes it one of the biggest contributors to ill health globally.
 Worldwide, three million deaths every year result from harmful use of alcohol, this represents 5.3% of all deaths (3).
 With stroke currently being one of the most significant causes of death, and exposure to alcohol projected to increase, strokes directly linked to alcohol consumption are also likely to rise.

 - Women who drink heavily may pose a greater stroke risk than men

 We all know that drinking too much is bad for us.
 But it seems whether you are male or female also correlates with your risk.
 Stroke is the number 4 cause of death in women and, due to longer life expectancy, women experience more strokes and more deaths from strokes than men.
 This can be for a number of reasons, including atrial fibrillation (AF), migraine with aura and changes in hormones such as pregnancy and the use of hormone replacement therapy.
 Because of this higher risk, it’s even more important that women look after themselves and drink in moderation (4).

 - Binge drinking increases stroke risk in young people